wanghaisheng/tiktoka-studio-uploader/README.md

 2.install firefox addon, **Cookie-Editor**，mannually login into youtube channel，click profile icon, choose english language,export a  cookie.json

-3. if you want to ajust source code, pls do
+3. if you want to modify source code, use as a library for your project,pls do
 ```

 git clone https://github.com/wanghaisheng/ytb_up